Skip to main content

 How long does charcoal burn in a smoker?

-Do I need to soak wood chips before adding them?
+Do I need to soak wood before adding it to a charcoal smoker?

-Can I use a charcoal smoker in winter?
+Can I use a charcoal smoker in cold weather?

 Conclusion